 I would be glad to understand how your organization is planning to deal with these trends.
 Also, please add to these trends if you feel that I have missed out on anything.

-Organizations across the globe rely on WaveMaker to navigate the new normal using.
-Our Rapid Application Development Platform is the most open, extensible and flexible low-code platform that complements your existing enterprise application delivery.
+Organizations across the globe rely on WaveMaker to navigate the new normal use.
+Our Rapid Application Development or RAD Platform is the most open, extensible, and flexible low-code platform that complements your existing enterprise application delivery.
 You can get started with a free, 30-day on-premise or online trial.